manishkarki/kafka-demo/README.md

 # kafka-demo
 uses docker container underneath to bring up zookeeper and kafka

-a simple demo application demonstrating a producer and client can be simply brought up using the script start-broker-and-client.sh
+a simple demo application demonstrating a producer and client can be brought up using the script start-broker-and-client.sh

 then start the normal spring-boot app